Embodied State-Shifting & Rebalancing with Clients

 Training Details

-This foundations level embodiment-based training is intended for Helping Professionals of any kind (Therapists, Social Workers, Coaches, etc.) who wish to have a simple yet comprehensive framework and method for understanding, identifying, and helping rebalance their clients various patterns of imbalance & dysregulation, in an embodied way.
+This foundations level embodiment-based training is intended for helping professionals of any kind (therapists, social workers, coaches, etc.) who wish to have a simple yet comprehensive framework and method for understanding, identifying, and helping rebalance their clients various patterns of imbalance & dysregulation, in an embodied way.
 All experience levels are welcome!

 In order to help you develop practical skills and not just give you more theory, this workshop will requires participants to be present and engaged with the material, exercises, and practices we offer, with video enabled, on a laptop or PC.
 You will be welcome to turn your video off for periods of time, if you need privacy for your own regulation.

-Similarly, this workshop does not teach Attachment Theory, nor require any prior knowledge of it.
+Similarly, this workshop does not teach attachment theory, nor require any prior knowledge of it.
 We will, however, make explicit the deep connections of Attachment Theory to the embodiment patterns and rebalancing protocols you'll learn, so you can organically carry over any knowledge and skills you may have.

-Pricing
+Pricing and Signup

 Deb Grant